sayasann/DeuArc-Project-Basic-Computer-/README.md

 2️⃣ Run simulations and capture waveform outputs for verification.
 3️⃣ Submit all simulation files for each lab session.

-# ⚠️ License and Usage

-This project is shared for educational and personal portfolio purposes only.
-Copying, distribution, or use of this project without explicit permission is strictly prohibited.

 # ✏️ Written by